foundjem/COMP551-Fall2016-Project2/README.md

 2nd project for COMP 551 Fall 2016

 # To generate training features:
-Run `$python feature_vectorize.py` to generate the feature matrices.
-This will produces several .npz files.
+Run `$ python feature_vectorize.py` to generate the feature matrices.
+This will produces several `X*.npz` files, which store sparse representations of the feature vectors, and `Y*.csv` files, which are the labels corresponding to each of the datasets.

 # To run Naive Bayes:
 1. Make sure all `X*.npz` and `Y*.csv` files are in the same directory as `naive_bayes.py`